 The Arch Coal Foundation introduced its Innovative Teaching Grants Program in 2007 to benefit teachers and students near the West Elk mine in Delta County, Colo.
-It has operated successfully since then.
-Delta teachers have had amazing ideas that received grant support, including one that won a national award, and others that have ranged from building boats to finding new ways to teach students with special needs.
+It has operated successfully since then because Delta teachers developed great ideas that received grant support, including one that won a national award.
+But we are happy to announce that the program is now better than ever!

 Read more about our Delta County grant recipients: